oracle-livelabs/goldengate/ggma-topologies/Unidirectional-replication-using-AdminClient/Unidirectional-data-replication-using-AdminClient.md

 ### Lab Configuration

-The `add_replication_reporting.oby` script automates the set up of Oracle GoldenGate processes on the source (`depl_north`) and target (`depl_south`) deployments.
+The `add_replication_reporting_adminclient.sh` script automates the set up of Oracle GoldenGate processes on the source (`depl_north`) and target (`depl_south`) deployments.

-The `check_replication_reporting.oby` script automates tasks to check the business reports containing statistical data sorted for Daily, Weekly, and Monthly transactions.
+The `check_replication_reporting_adminclient.sh` script automates tasks to check the business reports containing statistical data sorted for Daily, Weekly, and Monthly transactions.

 The `source_dml_operations.sh` script is used to add records to the source database and view the Extract Statistics to confirm that the committed transactions were captured.
 Then you can run the `source_target_select.sh` script to replicate the changes on the target database.
-Delete the data replication environment using the `delete_replication_reporting.oby`.
+Delete the data replication environment using the `delete_replication_reporting_adminclient.sh`.

 The source deployment `depl_north` is connected to the `DBNORTH` PDB and the `depl_south` deployment is connected to the `DBSOUTH` PDB.
 The deployments are already created in the environment.